Ask. Learn. Improve

 • Clean, fast search interface

-More critically, Glean doesn't solve the document quality problem.
+Glean also doesn't solve the document quality problem.
 It surfaces what's there, whether it's current, contradictory, or accurate.
-For healthcare organizations struggling with version control, outdated policies, and conflicting department protocols, Glean makes finding documents easier without making the documents more reliable.
+For healthcare organizations struggling with version control, outdated policies, and conflicting department protocols, better search alone doesn't make the documents more reliable.

 These platforms represent the pre-AI approach to knowledge management.
 They provide structured repositories for documentation with varying degrees of search capability.